yijiawen1203/The-minimum-wage-and-the-Great-Recession/readme.md

 the downloaded file is: 1_Minimum Wage Data by state.csv

 next I use ArcGIS to visualize the panel 1 in figure 1.
+The output file is figure1_minimum wage bounded map.pdf.
+The process path is "D:\1_yogafile\3_FSU\2022fallCourse\appliedECO\minimumWage" (for myself reference).

+we can see the replication figure is almost the same.